 Business liability insurance is any type of commercial insurance that defends against accusations that your business caused damage, injury, or loss.
-It's recommended for all tech businesses because of the high cost of lawsuits.
+It's recommended for all small businesses because of the high cost of lawsuits.

 Tech companies that interact with the public in any way are at risk of lawsuits.
 This includes working with clients, customers, or even delivery people.